François Ruffin: 2017 legislative elections

 In November 2016, Ruffin announced that he would run for the National Assembly in the departement of Somme's 1st constituency, an area where the far-right National Front had gained in traction and popularity.
 His political platform was one inspired by those of La France Insoumise, the French Communist Party, and Europe Ecology – The Greens.
 He pledges to adhere to the principles of a "revocable mandate" and to only keep a minimum wage of his salary.
 He officially launched his campaign on 17 February 2017, at Flixecourt, France.
 Employees of the Whirlpool plant in Amiens are present, to bring attention to the situation of their factory, whose management has announced the closure and relocation in Poland.

 His campaign slogan is "They have the money, we have the people" and he symbolizes his campaign the Lafleur puppet, ingrained in Picardy's culture, and names his micro-political party Picardie Debout, which can be translated as Arise Picardy.
 For the first electoral round, his campaign receives the support of La France Insoumise, the French Communist Party and Europe Ecology—The Greens.
 On 11 June, he qualified for the second round of the legislative elections with 24.32% of the votes cast, coming second behind En Marche! candidate Nicolas Dumont, credited with 34.13% of the vote.
 In the second round, the incumbent and disqualified Socialist Party candidate Pascal Boistard also endorses Ruffin's candidacy.
 He received 55.97% of the votes cast in the runoff against Dumont and was elected.

+2027 presidential election

+Ruffin is a candidate of the 2026 United Left primary for the 2027 French presidential election.